-AUSTIN, TX — eMDs, the provider of the nation’s most highly rated electronic health record (EHR), announced that providers at Southwest Family Physicians, Drs.
-Mark Woodruff and William Weeks, were among the first physicians in the state of Nebraska to attest for Meaningful Use and receive federal funds from the Medicare EHR Incentive Program for their efforts.
+AUSTIN, TX — eMDs, the provider of the nation’s most highly rated EHR, announced that the physicians at Silver Sage Center for Family Medicine, Drs.
+Andy Pasternak and Theresa Angermann, are the first priority primary care physicians (PPCPs) in the state of Nevada to attest for Meaningful Use and now qualify to receive federal funds for their efforts.
+Silver Sage uses eMDs Solution Series™ in their private family practice to improve the quality of patient care and business operations.

 AUSTIN, TX – eMDs, a leading provider of electronic health records (EHRs), announced they have been selected as a Meaningful Use Partner by the New York eHealth Collaborative (NYeC).
 NYeC serves as the federally designated Health Information Technology Regional Extension Center (HITREC) for the state of New York, and works to promote and assist with the adoption of health IT technologies (HIT) across the state as well as develop HIT policies and standards.